Background

 The main rules that were adopted in the context of the Schengen Agreement, include:

-- a common series of rules applicable to persons crossing the external borders of European Union Member-States,
+- Common applicable rules to persons crossing the external borders of European Union Member-States

 - enhancement of judicial cooperation